Geometry of transcendental singularities of complex analytic functions and vector fields: Holomorphic families and sporadic examples

 Clearly, the above condition defines a generic set in $\mathscr{P}_{\tt r}$.
-Moreover, $X$ has an infinite number of zeros of multiplicity at least 2 and residue zero accumulating at $\infty\in\CW_z$.
-In addition, if the critical point set of $R$ is different from $0$ or $\infty$, then $X$ has an infinite number of poles accumulating at $\infty\in\CW_z$.
-Finally, the neighborhoods $U_{a_0}(\rho)$ and $U_{a_\infty}(\rho)$ of the singularities of $\Psi^{-1}_X$ will be hyperbolic tracts.
+Moreover, $X$ has an infinite number of zeros of multiplicity at least 2 and residue zero accumulating at $\infty\in\CW_z$, corresponding to assertion (5).
+In addition, if the critical point set of $R$ is different from $0$ or $\infty$, then $X$ has an infinite number of poles accumulating at $\infty\in\CW_z$; as in assertion (4).
+Finally, the neighbourhoods $U_{a_1}(\rho)$ and $U_{a_2}(\rho)$ of the singularities of $\Psi^{-1}_X$ will be hyperbolic tracts.
 See Example \ref{coszMasUno}.